Namboku Line (Tokyo Metro)

-The Tokyo Metro Namboku Line (東京メトロ南北線, Tōkyō Metoro Nanboku-sen) is a subway line owned and operated by Tokyo Metro in Tokyo, Japan.
+The Namboku Line (南北線, Nanboku-sen) is a subway line owned and operated by Tokyo Metro in Tokyo, Japan.
 The line runs between Meguro in Shinagawa and Akabane-Iwabuchi in Kita.
 The Namboku Line was referred to as Line 7 during the planning stages, thus the seldom-used official name is Line 7 Namboku Line (7号線南北線, Nana-gō-sen Nanboku-sen).

 On maps, diagrams and signboards, the line is shown using the color emerald (previously coded "teal"), and its stations are given numbers using the letter "N".

+The 21.3 km Namboku Line is one of Tokyo Metro's newer lines, featuring advanced technology including full automatic train operation and platform screen doors.